Diabetes can increase your risk of getting other health problems.

 Checking your eyes

-The diabetic eye check is called diabetic retina screening.
-You should attend your screening appointment every time you're invited.
+Attend your screening appointment every time you're invited.
 This is different from an eye test that checks your eyesight.

-you notice changes to your sight, including:
+you notice changes to your eye sight, including:

 - blurred vision, especially at night